rogeroliveira84/coding-challenges/treeview/README.md

 # Treeview

-This is a simple implementation of a Treeview component using recursive functions
+This is an implementation of a Treeview component using recursive functions

 ## Getting running